somesh7292/gcp-terraform-code/README.md

    terraform init -backend-config=bucket=<bucket name> -backend-config=prefix=workload/<project name>/<app code> -reconfigure

    eg: terraform init -backend-config=bucket=tfstate-4613 -backend-config=prefix=workload/adt/001-cloudfunction -reconfigure

+   #note:
-   #note <bucket name> is the name of the bucket which has been already created to store the state files,
+   <bucket name> is the name of the bucket which has been already created to store the state files,
    <project name> is the name of the project that has to be created,
    <app code> is code name of the application
    ```